cindidong/DH110/Assignments/1/README.md

 ![Music Theory Lesson Page](https://user-images.githubusercontent.com/55977486/161964193-c66639d1-e091-468f-8729-ef77484f62c2.png)

 #### 2: Match between system and the real world
 - A convention for most lesson based websites is to have a next button for next lesson in the current lesson's page.
 This allows the user to easily navigate to next lesson.
-In this case, going to the next lesson means clicking on the home button on the top of the screen, which takes you back to the table of contents page.
+In this website, going to the next lesson means clicking on the home button on the top of the screen, which takes you back to the table of contents page.
 Then you have click on the next lesson, which is a lot of work.
 (3)

 *Solution: Add a next button on the top to go to the next lesson.*